pfrilling/oktasdk-php/docs/files/Resource/User.php.txt

     }

     /**
-     * Update a user’s profile and/or credentials with partial update semantics.
+     * Update a user's profile and/or credentials with partial update semantics.
      *
      * @param  string $uid         ID of user to update
      * @param  array  $profile     Array of user profile properties